-Why Study Theology The Importance of Theological Study
+Why Study Theology The Importance of Biblical Knowledge

 Other false assumptions derive in part from the Pentecostal movement of the early twentieth century which, with its strong emphasis on the Holy Spirit, contained a strong anti-intellectual element.
 Many think we can ignore almost two thousand years of church history and rely on our own experiences.
 Because of such attitudes, reputed authorities on church growth warn pastors to avoid teaching doctrine, to make their sermons more “seeker friendly”.
 Yet, we must ask, is this a biblical approach?
 Are there reasons why we should study theology?
 We will attempt to address these questions and assumptions in this series of articles.